2024 Solar Incentives Guide for Burlington, NJ - Tax Credits & Rebates

 EcoWatch's Burlington, NJ Solar Incentives FAQs

-It's best to speak with your local Burlington solar installer to get an understanding of which incentives your project will qualify for.
-Generally, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, such as those given by the state of New Jersey, might have other requirements.
+It's a good idea to talk to your local Burlington solar installer for a better understanding of which incentives your project may qualify for.
+Usually, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) within a specified date range.
+Some incentives, like those provided by the New Jersey government, may have additional requirements.

-Many solar incentives apply to a property located within the United States that you own, and most secondary residences will fall into this category.
+Many solar incentives are intended to apply to a property located within the United States that you own, and most secondary residences will fall under this distinction.
 There may be other solar incentives available for commercial properties, depending on the details.
-We recommend speaking with your local solar installer and/or tax professional to fully understand what incentives may apply to your specific situation.
+We recommend speaking with your local solar installer and/or tax professional to better understand what incentives may apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.